SoPra-Group-07/server/README.md

 If you want to avoid running all tests with every change, use the following command instead:

 `./gradlew build --continuous -xtest`

+### Run the application
+You can run the application by right clicking on the Application class and choosing "run".

+### Run the tests
+You can run the test by right clicking on the test folder and choose "Run Tests in..."

 ## Roadmap
 If you have ideas to improve our application, feel invited to join us.